tendermint/tendermint/docs/architecture/adr-059-go-api-stability.md

 - The pace of development will slow down, since we must work within the existing API constraints, and spend more time planning public APIs

-- External developers may lose access to some currently exported APIs
+- External developers may lose access to some currently exported APIs and functionality

 ### Neutral